The Botanical Gardens Copenhagen

 Photo: Daniel Rasmussen

-For those who have 'What to do in Copenhagen' in their search history, take note - the Botanical Gardens are absolutely free, making them one of the best budget-friendly Copenhagen attractions.
+The Botanical Gardens in Copenhagen are absolutely free when walking outside, making them one of the best budget-friendly Copenhagen attractions.
 However, be aware that entrance to the Palm House and other buildings is not free.

 This green haven is dedicated to preserving plant species and providing visitors a tranquil escape; it's a natural treasure you can explore without a price tag.
 And right next to it you will find Rosenborg Castle which is also worth a visit.